Skip to Content

 Applesauce

-• Carbonated water – adding 1/4 cup of carbonated water to replace each egg when making brownies can be used as a leavening agent as well as provide moisture to the recipe.
+Add 1/4 cup of carbonated water to replace each egg when making brownies and thank me later!
+It’s an excellent leavening agent and easily provides moisture to any recipe.

 Vegetable Oil